-Currently, we do not have an equivalent power to arrest to that under the European arrest warrant for extradition purposes for those wanted by non-EU countries.
+Currently, we do not have a power to arrest equivalent to that under the European arrest warrant for extradition purposes for those wanted by non-EU countries.
 Instead, our police have to apply to a UK court for an arrest warrant before they can arrest fugitives wanted by those countries.
 By creating the power to arrest certain suspects immediately, without obtaining a warrant first, we are ensuring that if the police come across an individual wanted by a specified country whose systems we trust, they can arrest them.
-That prevents any risk that such a person might pose to the public here in the UK if they are left on the streets and the risk that they may abscond and not be brought to justice.
-It is important to express it in these terms; this Bill is about the protection of our citizens in this country.
+That prevents any risk that such a person might pose to the public here in the UK if left on the streets, and the risk that they might abscond and not be brought to justice.
+It is important to express it in these terms: this Bill is about the protection of our citizens in this country.
 It is a determination that we make that this is an important right and power for our police to have, bounded by appropriate safeguards, of course.
 We know that some fugitives wanted for extradition can sometimes come to the attention of the police through a chance encounter, which is why the ability to arrest a suspect immediately is an operational necessity.
 That power is created by this Bill.

 My hon.
 Friend makes an important point about safeguards.
 He will see that the arrested individual will need to be before a judge as soon as practicable after arrest.
-That is one of the safeguards that I wanted to highlight, as it underpins this Bill.
+That is one of the safeguards that I wanted to highlight, as it underpins the Bill.
 The new arrest power, in the prescribed circumstances, is the only change—this is another important point to stress—to current extradition law and practice that is introduced.
 It is designed to bring a wanted person into extradition proceedings under part 2 of the Extradition Act in an expedited way, without changing the likelihood of successful extradition.
-It does not change the current legislative framework, nor any of the process for the extradition proceedings themselves.
+It does not change the current legislative framework, or any of the process for the extradition proceedings themselves.
 The Bill is purely about shifting the point at which the police can intervene and arrest a wanted person.
 It in no way reduces the safeguards that must apply to any subsequent extradition proceedings considered by the court or the Home Secretary.
 Judicial oversight will continue as it does now after any arrest.
 The courts will continue to assess extradition requests as they do now, to determine, for example, whether extradition would be compatible with the individual’s human rights or whether the person would receive a fair trial.
 If they would not, extradition would be barred.

 The Bill includes five main safeguards.
 It applies only to certain specified countries.
 Countries with a poor human rights record or those that have abused Interpol systems could not be considered suitable for this provision.
 The addition of any countries would require the consent of both Houses, and it only applies to sufficiently serious offences; the power will only be available in relation to offences that would be criminal in the UK for which an offender would receive a prison sentence of at least three years and which is a sufficiently serious form of that offence to justify arrest.